To learn how to play, you need to master the ukulele chords.

 Chord Charts

 You can see ukulele chords in chord charts online.
 These are diagrams that show you where to place your fingers on the fretboard.
 However, some of them might be too complex for a beginner.
 Therefore, look for one that matches your level and the strings you use.
-Don’t worry, we have some suggestions for you in this post.
+Don’t worry, we have had some suggestions for you in this post.

 Links to cords: